bengl/yaeb/README.md

 for addindg whatever customizations you like.
 The only UI that's visible by default upon startup is the tabs bar.

+## Features

+* Tabs
+* Separate profiles/persistent-sessions, just like with Chrome.
+* Keyboard shortcuts for everything.

 ## Installation

 Until a real release is ready, you'll have to clone this repo, then `npm i` and